 How To Throw A Check Hook

-The check hook is a lead hook that is used to counter the opponent’s right hand or his aggressive advance forward.
 As such, the key here is to set it up with the proper timing.
-This is by no means a beginner boxer's move because it is very high risk for a very high reward.
+This is by no means a beginner boxer's move because it’s a high risk and high reward.

-The check hook is performed by pivoting on the lead foot and swinging the back foot around while throwing the lead hook in the same manner we already showed you above.
-Ideally, the punch lands on top of the opponent's right hand while also taking you out of danger and putting you at an advantageous angle.
+Another popular variation of the check hook is performed by pivoting on the lead foot and swinging the back foot around while throwing the lead hook in the same manner we already showed you above.

 How To Throw A Hook On A Heavy Bag

-The heavy bag is the perfect tool to learn how to throw hooks.
-Experiment with the thumb positioning, try landing the hook from close, mid, and long-range.
-Pay attention to which knuckles are landing and make sure the elbow and shoulder are behind the shot.
+Try landing the hook from close, mid, and long-range.
+Pay attention to which knuckles are landing, and make sure the elbow and shoulder are behind the strike.

 Common Hook Mistakes